Kavalieri/SiK_HELL/README.md

 ## Contributing

 We welcome contributions!
-See our [Contributing Guidelines] (CONTRIBUTING.md) for more details.
+See our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License